 Easy to Use

 Because the ingredients in chemical solutions must remain in exact proportions to be effective, they require careful mixing.
-No additional water can be added, so instruments must be scrubbed and dried before they can be sterilized.
+No additional water can be added, so medical instruments must be scrubbed and dried before they can be sterilized.
 Autoclaves leave less room for error.

 How Do Medical Assistants Use Autoclaves?